khatastroffik/community/README.md

 > *The blog doesn't want and doesn't need to save and manage any personal data related to its visitors!*

-There's intentionally no functionality to comment on the blog directly!
+There's *intentionally* no functionality to comment on the blog directly!

-This due to the **European Information Privacy and Data Protection laws** the blog must enforce in order to protect its visitors!
+This due to the **European/German Information Privacy and Data Protection laws** the blog must enforce in order to protect its visitors!
 1. The blog should not implement a *commenting functionality* on its own.
-This would require the blog to safely manage visitors' personal data and comments - a very hard path to follow!
+This would require the blog to safely manage it's visitors' personal data and comments - a very hard path to follow, at least when standard blogging tools like *Ghost*, *Wordpres* etc. are used!
-1. The blog should not (seamlessly) integrate a *commenting service* implemented by an external provider.
-This could expose the visitor at the first contact with the blog, though without or prior his acknowledgement.
+1. The blog should not (seamlessly) integrate any *commenting service* implemented by an external provider.
+This could expose the visitor at the first contact with the blog, though without i.e. prior his acknowledgement.
 The blog cannot rely on this kind of service.

-Though, a link from the blog to this github repository does *disengage* the blog responsability:
+Though, a simple link/URL from the blog to this github repository does *disengage* the blog responsability:
 - it is the explicit decision of any blog visitor to click on the link and thus switch to the github platform, if so desired.
+This is precisely the implemented solution.